-UCB has performed a risk analysis of tax-related elements that could trigger tax risks and exposures and reassesses its positions on a regular basis.
-To ensure UCB's tax positions across the world are managed in line with the required standards of UCB's Risk Management Committee and Audit Committee, UCB has documentation in place for all key tax risks identified.
+UCB has performed a risk analysis of tax-related elements that could trigger tax risks and exposures and regularly reassesses its positions.
+To ensure UCB's tax positions across the world are managed in line with the required standards of UCB's Enterprise Risk Management Committee and Audit Committee, UCB has documentation in place for all key tax risks identified.
 The tax risk management approach, framework and process are in line with global risk management practices as outlined in UCB's integrated annual report.

 UCB has established a solid Tax Control Framework (TCF) which supports its risk management and underpins tax compliance.
-The TCF includes a set of well-defined controls in different areas of taxation (corporate tax, indirect tax, withholding tax, transfer pricing) as well as broader reporting / managements areas (change in business activity, master data management, customer / supplier management, etc.) which allows to identify, monitor and manage tax compliance and tax risks.
+The TCF includes a set of well-defined controls in different areas of taxation (corporate tax, indirect tax, withholding tax, transfer pricing) as well as broader reporting and managements areas (change in business activity, master data management, customer / supplier management, etc.), which allows UCB to identify, monitor and manage tax compliance and tax risks.
+These controls are reviewed regularly to ensure the TCF continues to meet its objectives.
+Additionally, in key countries, tax authorities have access to these TCF controls and can consider those when auditing the entities.